-(50) [#]No teacher who will assign the same grade to each of his students has decided to give some of them an A.
+(52) No teacher who will assign the same grade to each of his students wants to give some of them an A.

+'''

-$K \operatorname{no}(\alpha, \exists) \equiv exhK \operatorname{no}(\alpha, \exists) \equiv Kexh \operatorname{no}(\alpha, \exists) \equiv exhKexh \operatorname{no}(\alpha, \exists)$
+K \text{ no}(\alpha, \exists) \equiv exhK \text{ no}(\alpha, \exists) \equiv Kexh \text{ no}(\alpha, \exists) \equiv exhKexh \text{ no}(\alpha, \exists)

+'''

+'''

-- α = teacher [λx [x will assign the same grade to each of x's students]] - $\exists = \lambda x \ [x \text{ has decided to give some of } x \text{'s students an A}]$
+\alpha = teacher [\lambda x [x will assign the same grade to each of x's students]] \exists = \lambda x [x has decided to give some of x's students an A]

+'''

-The problem raised by (50) is that (i) all four possible LFs for (50) in Meyer's system are logically equivalent, (ii) none of the LFs are ruled out by principle ET, and (iii) the meaning predicted for (50) does not generate any contradiction, contextual or otherwise.
+The problem raised by (52) is that (i) all four possible LFs for (52) in Meyer's system are logically equivalent, (ii) none of the LFs are ruled out by principle ET, and (iii) the meaning predicted for (52) does not generate any contradiction, contextual or otherwise.
 Regarding (ii), note that the principle ET in particular is satisfied because the scalar item \exists is embedded in the scope of 'no', a DE environment.
 Since the K operator itself a UE environment, 'no(α , \exists)' logically entails 'no(α , \forall)', and therefore none of the available parses violate ET.
-In a nutshell, the diagnosis is this: to rule out the 'some'-sentence in (50) in this system, it is necessary that an embedded exh be present in the scope of 'no' (i.e., the parse 'no(α , exh \exists)'), but since exhaustification is optional in Meyer's system nothing forces this to happen.41
+In a nutshell, the diagnosis is this: to rule out the 'some'-sentence in (52) in this system, it is necessary that an embedded exh be present in the scope of 'no' (i.e., the parse 'no(α , exh \exists)'), but since exhaustification is optional in Meyer's system nothing forces this to happen.39

 To recap, the situation is this: we noticed a rather fundamental problem with Magri's original system, namely API.
 We sought to remedy that problem by adopting Meyer's Matrix-K theory, but by doing so we lost the empirical coverage of Magri's original theory.
 I conclude, pending further research (fn.
-41), that the challenge raised by API does not have a trivial solution as things stand and is a major problem for Magri's account.
+39), that the challenge raised by API does not have a trivial solution as things stand and is a major problem for Magri's account.